Construction Reference Charts & Visual Guides

 Typical density ranges (quick reference)

-This is why our aggregate and landscaping calculators include a density override: it lets you match the tool to the supplier’s ticket (or your local typical values) rather than forcing a one-size-fits-all estimate.
+This is why our aggregate and landscaping calculators include a density override: it lets you match the tool to the supplier's delivery ticket or local typical values rather than a one-size-fits-all estimate.

 Construction Waste Percentage Chart (Planning Allowances)

-Waste isn’t just “carelessness.”
-It’s a realistic allowance for cutting, breakage, spillage, and site variability.
-The goal isn’t to overbuy—it’s to avoid the expensive outcome of running short mid-project, especially when delivery windows, batch matching, or crew scheduling are involved.
+Waste is a realistic allowance for cutting, breakage, spillage, and site variability, not a sign of poor planning.
+The goal is to avoid running short mid-project, especially when delivery windows, batch matching, or crew scheduling are involved.

 Construction waste allowance bar chart showing typical waste percentage ranges for concrete, asphalt, brick, lumber, roofing, and tile for planning reference.